aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/documentpartsavingargs/documentpartstream/_index.md

 title: DocumentPartSavingArgs.DocumentPartStream
 linktitle: DocumentPartStream
 second_title: Aspose.Words for .NET API Reference
-description: DocumentPartSavingArgs property.
+description: DocumentPartSavingArgs DocumentPartStream property.
 Allows to specify the stream where the document part will be saved to in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.saving/documentpartsavingargs/documentpartstream/